Liz Shuler

-Elizabeth H. Shuler (born 1970) is an American labor activist and, since August 5, 2021, President of the AFL–CIO.
+Elizabeth H. Shuler (born 1970) is an American labor activist and president of the AFL–CIO.
 She is the first woman to be elected president of the federation.
-She was previously the first woman and (as of 2009) the youngest person to hold the position of Secretary-Treasurer.
+She was previously the first woman and, as of 2009, the youngest person to hold the position of Secretary-Treasurer.
 She is the highest-ranking woman in the labor federation's history.
-From her election to the retirement of Arlene Holt Baker in 2013 was the first time that two of the three officer positions in the AFL–CIO were held by women;
+From her election to the retirement of Arlene Holt Baker in 2013 was the first time two of the three officer positions in the AFL–CIO were held by women.